snicholspa/tips_tricks_howtos/autonomous_database/vector_search/vector_search.md

     </copy>
     ```

-5. Create Function for use in APEX Application
+5. Create Function for use in SQL Developer or SQLPLUS Client

     ```
     <copy>